Accessibility Percolation with Rough Mount Fuji labels: Introduction

 \subsection{Layout of article}

-We begin, in Section \ref{sec:onepath}, with an explicit upper bound on the probability that one path of length $h+1$ has increasing RMF labels.
-We then apply this with a simple first moment bound in Section \ref{sec:no_perco_small_theta} to show that there is no accessibility percolation on trees when $\theta$ is sufficiently small.
-The combinatorial strategy that we develop in Section \ref{sec:onepath} gives a tight bound when $\theta$ is small, and it would be interesting to find a matching lower bound by similar methods, as opposed to the spectral approach taken in Section \ref{sec:characterisation}, where we are able to give an exact characterisation of the critical value on Bienaym\'e-Galton-Watson trees, proving Theorem \ref{theomultitype}.
-In Section 5, we move on to investigating the lattice $\mathbb{Z}^n$, proving Theorem \ref{thm:non_trivial_phase_transition}.
-We first carry out the straightforward parts of our lattice proofs, showing no accessibility percolation for small $\theta>0$, and demonstrating existence of accessibility percolation for $\theta$ sufficiently close to $1$ in the easier $\ell^1$ case.
-Finally, we introduce the most novel part of our paper: the two-scale coupling that allows us to show accessibility percolation for $\theta$ sufficiently close to $1$ for the $\ell^q$ distance with $q>1$.
+We begin, in Section \ref{sec:onepath}, with an explicit and direct upper bound on the probability that one path of length $h+1$ has increasing RMF labels.
+In Section \ref{sec:explicit_bounds} we then apply this with a simple first moment bound in Section to show that there is no accessibility percolation on trees when $\theta$ is sufficiently small, proving Theorem \ref{thm:no_perco_small_theta} and Proposition \ref{prop:no_perco_GW}.
+In the same section, we also apply a multitype branching process argument with a discretisation of the vertex labels to show that there is accessibility percolation on Bienaym\'e-Galton-Watson trees when $\theta$ is sufficiently large, proving Proposition \ref{prop:perco_GW}.

+In Section \ref{sec:characterisation} we use a martingale approach to give an exact characterisation of the critical value on Bienaym\'e-Galton-Watson trees, proving Theorem \ref{theomultitype}.
+Then in Section 5, we move on to investigating the lattice $\mathbb{Z}^n$, proving Theorem \ref{thm:non_trivial_phase_transition}.
+We first carry out the straightforward parts of our lattice proofs, showing that there is no accessibility percolation for small $\theta>0$, and demonstrating existence of accessibility percolation for $\theta$ sufficiently close to $1$ in the easier $\ell^1$ case.
+Finally, in Section \ref{sec:bricklayer}, we introduce the most novel part of our paper: the two-scale coupling that allows us to show accessibility percolation for $\theta$ sufficiently close to $1$ for the $\ell^q$ distance with $q>1$.